-It sports three distinctive windows from the former Norman church of St Nicholas and a stone carving of the head of the notorious hanging' Judge Jeffreys over the door with a frog emerging from his mouth.
+It sports three distinctive windows from the former Norman church of St Nicholas and a stone carving of the head of the notorious hanging' Judge Jeffreys over the door with a frog emerging from

 There have been reports of spooks frequenting the premises, which comes as no surprise as it is generally believed that the end of Friar Street is haunted.